wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.VI.6

 <p class=fip id=p6>
-6.&emsp;It is possible to reach a state in which you bring your mind under my guidance without conscious effort, but this implies a willingness that you have not developed as yet.
+6. It is possible to reach a state in which you bring your mind under my guidance without conscious effort, but this implies a willingness that you have not developed as yet.
 ²The Holy Spirit cannot ask more than you are willing to do.
 3The strength to do comes from your undivided decision.
 ⁴There is no strain in doing God’s Will as soon as you recognise that it is also your own.